F-I-D-O/Manuals/manuals/Browser Automation.md

 - `--extension`: connect to a running browser instance with the [Playwright Extension](https://chromewebstore.google.com/detail/playwright-extension/mmlmfjhmonkocbjadbfplnigmagldckm) installed
 - `--headless`: run the browser in headless mode, i.e., without a user interface
 - `--isolated`: start a new browser every time, instead of having one session per workspace and reusing it
+- `--port <port>`: specify the port to use for the Playwright server

 ## Connecting to Browsers